NesHacker/RomHacks/FinalFantasyBetterShops/notes.md

 This is a "quality of life" hack to modify the game to make it easier to buy multiple consumable items (e.g. HEAL, PURE, etc.) at once when shopping.

+After quite a bit of exploration and experimentation I found a large empty region in Bank `$06` to put most of the hack code.
+By isolating reactions to events (e.g. choosing an item, buying an item, leaving a shop, etc.) and then swapping to bank `$06` to execute major code changes, we reduce the chance of breaking the core game by accidentally overwritting data in the main ROM.

 ### Board & ROM
 ![Image of Final Fantasy Board](./Board.png)